SeoMix/seokey-free/readme.txt

 You can then easily consult all your SEO issues, or see at a glance which content is causing the most problems.

+Our audit module is unique because we are the only SEO plugin to analyze 100% of your content, prioritizing URLs and issues to be resolved.

 #### Advice with real SEO data in SEOKEY PRO
-With PRO version, we go even further with a more detailed analysis of 100% of your content: we give you a **main directive based on real traffic data**: optimize, change the keyword to target, do nothing, wait, etc.
+With PRO version, we go even further with a more detailed analysis of all contents: we give you a **main directive based on real traffic data**: optimize, change the keyword to target, do nothing, wait, etc.

-SEOKEY PRO is the only SEO plugin providing a global SEO audit based on real trafic data!
+SEOKEY PRO is the only SEO plugin providing a global SEO audit and contents analysis based on real trafic data!

-#### Individual SEO audit an content analysis for each content
+#### Individual SEO audit and content analysis for each content
 When you edit a specific content in WordPress, we also provide you with a full SEO content analysis.
+You will know what you ned to fix.

-With PRO version, we also display your SEO data for each content: clics, impressions, visible keywords count
+With PRO version, we also display your SEO data for each content: clics, impressions and visible keywords count

 ### Automatic SEO technical optimizations

 In WordPress, many SEO optimizations should be active by default.
 This is our belief as SEO experts since 2008.
 So why would we force you to check and fill in some options when they should always be active?

-That's why **SEOKEY automatically deploys SEO improvements without any clicks**: we clean your <head>, we disable date archives, we redirect attachment pages, we convert 404 erros on old cache files to 410, and so on.
+That's why **SEOKEY automatically deploys SEO improvements without any click**: we clean your HTML <head>, we disable date archives, we redirect attachment pages, we convert 404 errors on old cache files to 410 headers, and so on.

 Need more information about it?
 Check here all our <a href="https://www.seo-key.com/features/optimizations/">SEO optimizations</a>